maxwellyc/sellometer/data-processing/README.md

 and backlog_processing.py

 ## Config
 Currently contains (in config.py) 3 global variables used in the main data processing modules.
-Other variables that indicates S3 path locations etc should also be integrated here in the future.
+Other variables such as the ones that indicates S3 path locations, PostgreSQL logins etc. should also be integrated here in the future.